 \section{Summary and discussions}

-In this paper, we investigate the quantum coherence extracted for two accelerating Unruh-DeWitt detectors coupling to a massless scalar field in $3+1$ Minkowski spacetime.
-We find coherence can be generated through the Markovian evolution of the detectors similar as the known entanglement generation.
-However, we find that with growing Unruh temperature, quantum coherence exhibits a striking revival phenomenon.
-For certain choice of detectors' initial state, coherence measure will firstly reduce to zero then grow up and eventually approach to an asymptotic value.
-We verify such coherence revival by inspecting its advantage on enhancing the QFI of a metrological task.
-As the maximal QFI bounding the accuracy of a quantum measurement, we conclude that the extracted coherence can be utilized as a physical resource in quantum metrology.
+In this paper, we explore the quantum coherence generation between two accelerating Unruh-DeWitt detectors.
+We find coherence can be generated through the Markovian detector evolution, just like entanglement dynamics in {the} same scenario.
+While {the monotonous generation} of quantum entanglement is well-known, we find that for certain {choices} of detectors' initial state, under growing Unruh temperature, coherence measure may have non-monotonous behavior.
+We verify such coherence revival by inspecting its advantage in enhancing the QFI of Unruh temperature estimation.
+As the maximal QFI {bounds} the accuracy of quantum measurement, we conclude that the extracted coherence may be utilized as a physical resource in quantum metrology.

-It seems curious at first glance that coherence monotone (\ref{eq13}) and quantum entanglement have distinctive behavior under Unruh decoherence, as many works have indicated \cite{Coh9} that both of them are physical resource that be interchangeable to each other.
-However, we note that unlike entanglement, coherence is a basis-dependent concept.
-If we adopt the viewpoint that a preferred basis of coherence only emerges by the environment \cite{Disc1}, with varying Unruh temperature, we would better cautiously refer the related background states as different environment.
-In this context, the coherence revival may be identified as a demonstration of ''einselection'' in relativistic framework.
+It seems curious at first glance that coherence monotone (\ref{eq13}) and quantum entanglement have distinctive {behaviors} under Unruh decoherence, as many works have indicated \cite{Coh9} that both of them are physical resources that {are} interchangeable {with} each other.
+However, we note that, unlike entanglement, coherence is a basis-dependent concept.
+If we adopt the viewpoint that a preferred basis of coherence only emerges by the environment (e.g., the energy conservation makes the energy eigenbases naturally selected in the paper as preferred bases), with varying Unruh temperature, we would better cautiously refer {to} the related background states as {the} different environment.
+In this context, the coherence revival could be a demonstration of so-called ''einselection'' \cite{Disc1} in {a} relativistic framework.